0w1nn3r/pool-filter-pressure-reader/README.md

 The top row shows WiFi signal strength and the last octet of the IP address.
 The center shows the current pressure reading in bar with large digits for easy reading.
 The bottom row shows either the backflush threshold or active backflush status with countdown.

-### Resetting WiFi Settings
+### Resetting All Settings

 1. Press and hold the reset button while powering on the device
 2. The display will show a reset message
-3. Release the button and the device will clear all WiFi settings
+3. Release the button and the device will clear all settings (WiFi credentials, backflush configuration, etc.)
 4. The device will restart and enter configuration mode

 ## Troubleshooting